 How To Grow a Pineapple From a Top

-Next time you're shopping for a houseplant, stop by the produce section at the grocery store, and pick up a pineapple.
+Next time you're shopping for a houseplant, stop by the produce section at the grocery store and pick up a pineapple.
 Yes, you read that correctly.
-If you have a pineapple, you can grow another one.
-Once you’ve chopped up the edible flesh, don't toss the remnants away.
-Recycle the pineapple's top—if replanted, it can regrow into a houseplant that will produce fruit.
+Once you have a pineapple, you can grow another one from the top.
+After chopping up the edible flesh, don't toss the remnants away.
+Recycle the pineapple's top by replanting it to regrow into a houseplant that will produce fruit.
 This easy indoor gardening method is a fun project for the whole family to take part in.

+Try one of two common planting techniques.
+The first method is to submerge a dried pineapple stem in a cup of water before planting.
 First, prep your pineapple.
 Twist off the leafy top, and strip off some of the lower leaves so a few inches of the stem are exposed.
-The root bud should be visible.
-Set the pineapple crown aside for several days to allow the cut end to dry out before planting (which will help prevent rot).
+The root buds around the edge of the stem should be visible.
+Set the pineapple stem aside for several days to allow the cut end to dry out before planting (which will help prevent rot).

-Try one of two common planting techniques.
-The first method is to place the dried pineapple crown in a cup in bright, indirect sunlight for about three weeks while the roots begin to grow.
+Place the stem in a cup in bright, indirect sunlight for about three weeks while the roots begin to grow.
 Be sure to change the water every couple of days.
-When the roots have grown about 2 or 3 inches long, it's time to transplant the pineapple crown.
-Choose a container with good drainage, and fill it will a mixture of potting soil, sand, and perlite.
-Plant the crown so that the lowest leaves are just above the soil.
+When the roots have grown 2 or 3 inches long, it's time to transplant the pineapple stem.
+Choose a container with good drainage and fill it with a mixture of potting soil, sand, and perlite.
+Plant the stem so that the lowest leaves are just above the soil.
 Pack the soil tightly around the stem to keep it standing upright.
-Place the pot in bright, indirect light; choose a humid spot that will mimic the plant's native tropical environment.
-For best results, give the houseplant six hours of sunlight per day.
-Water it regularly.
-Feed the plant a water-soluble fertilizer once a month in spring and summer.
+Place the pot in bright, indirect light, choosing a humid spot if possible to mimic the plant's native tropical environment.
+Water when the soil begins to dry and feed the plant a water-soluble fertilizer once a month in spring and summer.